 - Perform full spectrum of duties assigned to front desk of 5-star hotel in Singapore, including checking in and out of guests, reservations, foreign exchange, and daily accounts closing [The opening line captures all the reader needs to know about the role.]

-- Handle telephone and front desk enqueries within a high-volume environment.
+- Handle telephone and front desk enquiries within a high-volume environment.
 Manage upset customers, solve problems quickly, and build clients’ trust to prevent loss of key accounts [This line demonstrates the candidate’s strong decision making and problem solving skills.]

 - Liaise with other departments in front office, housekeeping, F&B, and concierge to meet unique guest demands [This is where the communication and coordinations skills of the candidate is represented.]

-- Successfully established strong relationship with new hotel guests and increased membership base of Raffles Exclusive Membership Program by 20% month on month [Cite quantifiable metrics to support your achievements.
+- Successfully established strong relationship with new hotel guests and increased membership base of Genting Exclusive Membership Program by 20% month on month [Cite quantifiable metrics to support your achievements.
 Do, however, be aware of your company confidentiality clause.]

 - Consistently received commendations from new and existing clients for excellent performance and satisfactory customer service.

 - Oversaw guest check-in, check-out, and reservation processes.
 Discuss summary of facilities available and occurrences of special events to potential customers [Simple, clear overview of the job you previously done.
 No need to go into deep detail about previous workscopes.]